-The bank is a national banking association, and its deposits are insured by the Federal Deposit Insurance Corporation (FDIC).
+The bank is a national banking association, and its deposits are insured, up to applicable limits, by the Federal Deposit Insurance Corporation (FDIC).
 If certain events were to occur involving the bank's financial condition or the propriety of its actions, the FDIC could be appointed as conservator or receiver for the bank and, in that capacity, could exercise broad powers over the bank and its assets, obligations, and operations.